AutoSchemaKG: Autonomous Knowledge Graph Construction through Dynamic Schema Induction from Web-Scale Corpora: Introduction

 By applying our framework to the Dolma 1.7 \cite{DBLP:journals/corr/abs-2402-00159} pretraining corpus across three diverse subsets, English Wikipedia, paper abstracts from Semantic Scholar, and 3\% of Common Crawl data, we construct the ATLAS family of knowledge graphs (ATLAS-Wiki, ATLAS-Pes2o, and ATLAS-CC).
 Collectively, these knowledge graphs comprise over 900 million nodes connected by 5.9 billion edges, containing billions of facts that are comparable in scale to the parametric knowledge stored in large language models.
 This scale is crucial, as we demonstrate that knowledge graphs must reach a critical mass of billions of facts to effectively compete with and complement the parametric knowledge in contemporary LLMs.

 Our work addresses a fundamental research question: can retrieval-augmented generation with comparable-sized knowledge graphs enhance LLM performance even when the retrieval corpus is drawn from the same sources as the model's pretraining data?
 Through comprehensive evaluations on general benchmarks, we demonstrate that properly structured knowledge representations offer advantages over traditional text-based retrieval even in these scenarios.
-Most significantly, our schema induction process achieves 95\% semantic alignment with human-crafted schemas with zero manual intervention, demonstrating that automated schema generation can match expert quality while dramatically improving construction efficiency.
+Most significantly, our schema induction process achieves 92\% semantic alignment with human-crafted schemas with zero manual intervention, demonstrating that automated schema generation can match expert quality while dramatically improving construction efficiency.

 The power of AutoSchemaKG extends beyond its construction methodology to deliver substantial performance improvements in downstream applications.
 In rigorous evaluations, our approach outperforms state-of-the-art baselines by 12-18\% on multi-hop question answering tasks \cite{trivedi2021musique,yang2018hotpotqa,ho-etal-2020-constructing} and enhances large language model factuality by up to 9\% \cite{chen2023felm}.
 Moreover, we found that our constructed knowledge graph is helpful for Llama3.1 7B models on general reasoning task on various domains that intensively requeries background knowledge, including Global Facts, History, Law, Religion, Philosophy and Ethics, Medicine and Health, and Social Sciences.
 These gains stem from our system's ability to create richer semantic representations through the integration of entities, events, and their conceptual abstractions—enabling better reasoning over complex information across different domains and data sources.
-Our key contributions include:
+Our key contributions include: \begin{itemize} \item We develop an entity-event-concept extraction framework that captures not only traditional entity relationships but also complex event structures and their conceptual categorizations, creating a multi-dimensional knowledge representation. \item We apply our efficient knowledge extraction and integration approach to web-scale data, processing billions of triples while maintaining semantic consistency.
+The resulting ATLAS-family knowledge graphs are, to the best of our knowledge, both the largest automatically constructed knowledge graphs and the largest graph-based Retrieval Augmented Generation (Graph RAG) datasets available. \item We build a retrieval augmented generation pipeline on the billion-scale ATLAS KGs, demonstrating AutoSchemaKG's effectiveness across diverse domains without domain-specific customization, establishing a truly general-purpose knowledge acquisition framework. \end{itemize}